The Process of Choosing Ideas for Projects, Evaluating Them and Implementing Them By Galit Zamler

-- How can one shirt be all sizes?
+- How can one T-shirt be for all sizes?

-- Is it one shirt that fits several sizes or several shirts that fit several sizes?
+- Is it one T-shirt that fits several sizes or several T-shirts that fit several sizes?

-- What material is the shirt made of?
+- What material is the T-shirt made of?

-- What is the purpose of the shirt?
+- What is the purpose of this T-shirt?

-- Who needs such a product?
-Who is the target demographic?
+- Who needs such a garment?
+Who is the target audience?

 Whoever does not like to do homework will use a pencil with a small device attached.
-The device will complete homework for the student.
-The pencil will not only know how to read the questions, but also how to find answers and write them down too.
+The device will do the homework for the student.
+The pencil will not only know how to read the questions but also how to find answers and write them down.

 - How does the pencil identify the written questions?